 \section{Contagion Threshold}

-We have used a Bernoulli random variable to decide if a node is an early adopter.
-We assumed the mean of the r.v. is a function of the number of her neighbors in each community.
-Hence, based on the advertisement, node $i$ in community $j$ with $d_{i,j,j}$ neighbors in community $j$ and $d_{i,j,-j}$ neighbors in the other community, is an early adopter with probability $\alpha_j(d_{i,j,j},d_{i,j,-j})$.
-If $K_j(d_j,d_{-j})\equiv\theta(d_1+d_2)$ for some $\theta \in (0,1)$, then the largest value of $\theta$ that results in a cascade (i.e., $O(n)$ nodes becoming active) when a small number of nodes ($o(n)$, often taken to be a constant number) are initially seeded is called the contagion threshold; denote it by $\theta^*$.
-Morris~\cite{morris2000contagion} showed that $\theta^*\leq 0.5$ and the upper-bound is loose for many graphs.
+Recall that by definition, vertex $i$ in community $j$ with $d_{j,i}^{n}$ neighbors in community $j$ and $d_{m,i}^{n}$ neighbors in the other community is an early adopter with probability $\alpha_j(d_{j,i}^{n},d_{m,i}^{n})$.
+If we assume $K_j(d_j,d_{-j})\equiv\theta(d_j+d_{-j})$ for some $\theta \in (0,1)$, then the largest value of $\theta$ that results in a cascade (i.e., $O(n)$ vertices becoming active) when a small number of vertices ($o(n)$, often taken to be a constant number) are initially seeded is called the contagion threshold; denote it by $\theta_*$.
+Morris~\cite{Morris2000} showed that $\theta_*\leq 0.5$ and the upper-bound is loose for many graphs.
 It's argued that the contagion threshold of the graph family can be calculated by choosing $\alpha_j(d_j,d_{-j})\equiv\alpha$, letting $\alpha \to 0$, and varying $\theta$.
-In this section we will formalize this intuition and characterize the contagion condition for more general threshold functions.
+In this section, we formalize this intuition and characterize the contagion condition for general threshold functions.